-Respondent and his co-conspirators were also aware that students were required to apply to receive federal financial aid using the Department's Free Application for Federal Student Aid ("FAFSA").
-Respondent and his co-conspirators completed FAFSAs for the students, logging into the Department websites impersonating the students and fraudulently representing that the student was the one completing the application.
-This enabled "students" to receive awards of federal financial aid in the form of Pell Grants and Direct Loans.
-When Respondent logged in under a student's name for FAFSA, or otherwise, he did so knowing that the Department forms require the student to attest that he or she (or his or her parents) completed the information.
+In order to complete the prospective student's FAFSA, Respondent would create a username and password in the prospective student's name, or a PIN, depending on what the Department required.
+Respondent's co-conspirators knew that she was submitting false information in support of student FAFSA applications.
+At times, Respondent and her co-conspirators corresponded over email sharing the usernames and passwords of students at Apex Columbus to facilitate this process.
+When Respondent logged in under a student's name for FAFSA, or otherwise, she did so knowing that the Department forms require the student to attest that he or she (or his or her parents) completed the information.
 If a third party were to complete the information for a student, that information would have been required to be included as part of the form.
-Respondent never disclosed in a FAFSA or other the Department form that he, rather than the named student, was completing the forms.
-Respondent and his co-conspirators charged "students" a fee for completing the FAFSA application.
-Respondent was paid for each "student" for whom he submitted a FAFSA.
+Respondent never disclosed in a FAFSA or other Department form that she, rather than the named student, was completing the forms.